Do Go On - 206 - Dungeons and Dragons

 Most of them came from good, hardworking immigrant families.

-They call themselves the Kenmore Pir pirates, because most of them lived on
+They call themselves the Kenmore Pirates.

-Chicago's Kenmore Street, and pirates sounded more dangerous than kids.
-That is true, actually.
+Because most of them lived on Chicago's Kenmore Street and pirates sounded more dangerous than kids.

-Their rivals, however, had come from the wealthier north side of Chicago and outnumbered them
+Their rivals, however, had come from the wealthier north side of Chicago and outnumbered them two to one.

-seeing their son with a black eye.
-This is Gary.
+Long story short, the two gangs got into a fight and seeing their son with a black eye, this is Gary.

-The family moved to Lake Geneva, Wisconsin, to be with Gary's grandparents.
+The family moved to Lake Geneva, Wisconsin to be with Gary's grandparents.

-So they moved away from Gary.
+So they moved away from Gary Gaga's grandparents.

 Yeah.